mybigday/llama.rn/README.md

 This example used [react-native-document-picker](https://github.com/rnmods/react-native-document-picker) for select model.

 - iOS: You can move the model to iOS Simulator, or iCloud for real device.
-- Android: Selected file will be copied or downloaded to cache directory so it may be slow.
+- Android: Selected file will be copied or downloaded to document directory so it may be slow.

 ## Mock `llama.rn`